marriaammm/Dino-AI-game/README.md

 ## Snapshot 3 - Game Over
 ![snapshot3](snapshots/3.png)

+## PS :
-##ps : No search algorithm is used in the dinosaur game.
+No search algorithm is used in the dinosaur game.
 The game's logic primarily involves simple physics-based movement and collision detection, along with a set of rules and heuristics that are designed to create a challenging and engaging gameplay experience.